cadinu/CADINU/README.md

   50% of all supplies have been considered for the burning and airdrop:
   6% of all supplies in the developer’s wallet burned at the first event.
   2% of all supplies will be sent to airdrop participants and the developer has begun sending rewards.
-  36% of all supplies in the developer’s wallet burned at the second step.
+  36% of the developer’s wallet supplies burned at the second step.
   6% of all supplies in the developer’s wallet burned in the last step.
   Any money left in the developer’s wallet will be used for marketing and, subsequent airdrops.
 Transactions Fee :